-Watches are issued by NOAA’s SPC, while the warnings are issued by the local offices of the National Weather Service.
-In our area, that would be the NWS in San Angelo.
+Watches are issued by NOAA's SPC, while the warnings are issued by the local offices of the National Weather Service.
+In the Abilene area, that would be the NWS in San Angelo.

 But, what exactly is the difference between a Watch and a Warning?

 Severe Weather Watch

 A watch means that conditions are favorable for a severe thunderstorm, tornado, or flash flood.
 That doesn't mean that severe weather will happen for sure.
 It just means that there is a possibility and that you should monitor the situation in case a warning is issued.

 A warning means that the event (thunderstorm, flood, tornado) is imminent and will threaten a particular area based on reports, radar, and other information received by the NWS.
 If a warning is issued, you should act accordingly, depending on the type of warning.

 Hopefully, this will clear up any questions you may have when it comes to the difference between a watch, and a warning.